textwire/tree-sitter-textwire/README.md

 # Tree Sitter Parser for Textwire

-> [!NOTE]
-> This project support Container Engines like Docker and Podman, so, you don't need to have anything on your machine other than Git and a Container engine.

 ## NPM Commands
 ### Install Dependencies
 Run the following command to install the required NPM dependencies: